How Story, Emotion, and Archetypes Shape the Future of Contextual Advertising

 Final Thought

-In a world moving beyond cookies and IDs, advertising must evolve from simply matching impressions - to matching impressions on the soul.** Freytag mapped the journey.
-Plutchik mapped the feeling.
-Jung mapped the meaning.**
+In a world moving beyond cookies and IDs, advertising must evolve from simply matching impressions - to matching impressions on the soul.

 The future belongs to brands who blend all three.